OahuMPO/archived_travel_model/README.md

 The model requires a file to point to the location of these three folders.
-This is done by changing the following file (in the model directory): generic\programs\CTRampEnv.bat
+This is done by changing the following file (in the model directory): generic\programs\CTRampEnv.bat.example

+First, make a copy of the file in the same location, and change the name of the copy to:
+CTRampEnv.bat

-Make sure the following three lines point to the correct location of each software.
+Next, make sure the following three lines point to the correct location of each software on your local machine.
+As an example:

 set JAVA_64_PATH=C:\Progra~1\Java\jdk1.8.0_31
 set TRANSCAD_PATH=C:\Progra~1\TransCAD_6.0_bld_9030